|

 Don’t forget you can grab your own copy of this crime scene here.

 P.S.
-Have you signed up for a 3 day free trial of our VIP membership yet?
-If not, click here to do it now and go and get access to a huge range of resources, templates, crafts and more for free.
+Have you signed up for my VIP membership yet?
+If not, head on over and sign up now.
+You’ll get access to hundreds and hundreds of resources, templates, crafts and more being uploaded every month!